Meatballs with Ricotta Cheese

 - Preheat the oven to 400°F. A hot oven helps the meatballs hold their shape and cook evenly.

-- Shape the meatballs.
+Add the minced garlic, ricotta cheese, chopped parsley, breadcrumbs, Pecorino Romano, beaten eggs, and salt.
+Gently combine with your hands until just mixed — don’t overmix; that’s the secret to tender meatballs. - Shape the meatballs.
 Roll into 8 large meatballs (about 4 ounces each) and place on a parchment-lined baking sheet.
-A scoop keeps them the same size.

 - Bake until cooked through.
 Drizzle lightly with olive oil and bake about 18 minutes.